smooth-code/fraql/README.md

 ### `introspectSchema(schema)`

-Generate introspection data from a schema.
+Generates introspection data from a schema.

 ```js
 import { introspectSchema } from 'fraql/server'